LittleBigRefresh/Docs/Docs/topics/index.md

 ### Patching

-This is where we put our patching guides, if you want to connect to LittleBigRefresh, this is the place to go.
+This is where we put our patching guides.
+If you'd like to connect to LittleBigRefresh, this is the place to go!

 ### Discord